leidenuniv-lacdr-abs/endoc_pciis/README.md

 # Application of post-column infused standard (PCIS) correction of matrix effect
 The code and data provided here will allow anyone to reproduce analyses and results described in:

-> Anne-Charlotte Dubbelman, Bo van Wieringen, Lesley Roman Arias, Michael van Vliet, Amy C. Harms, Thomas Hankemeier.
+> Anne-Charlotte Dubbelman, Bo van Wieringen, Lesley Roman Arias, Michael van Vliet, Roel Vermeulen, Amy C. Harms, Thomas Hankemeier.
 Strategies for using post-column infusion of standards to correct for matrix effect in LC-MS-based quantitative metabolomics.
 2023

 Doi will be added when available.